bongnv/bongnv.com/blog/2025-02-28-coding-conventions-as-code.md

 ## Conclusion

 Using ArchUnit to enforce coding conventions as code offers many benefits.
-It automates rule enforcement, reduces errors, and keeps Java projects consistent and maintainable.
-Although there are challenges such as setup time, a learning curve, and static analysis limits, these can be managed with gradual adoption.
+It automates rule enforcement, reduces mistakes, and keeps Java projects consistent and maintainable.
+Although there are challenges such as setup time, a learning curve, and static analysis limits, these can be managed with gradual adoption and custom rules.
 This approach allows more focus on building features and less on manual reviews.

 ## References